sictweb/toronto-traffic-example/README.md

 see what's happening.
 Doing so will help you understand how everything is working.

 NOTE: use `CTRL+c` to stop the development web server.

+## Step 3: Create a Web UI to Display the Data

+After we get the data loaded and modelled in JavaScript, we'll need to create a web UI to allow the user to interact with the data.

+In the coming weeks we'll add more details about how to approach this.